Welcome! This is my guide to Nidalee: The Bestial Huntress. This is my first guide so feel free to add any

 Bushwhack also helps you to scout bushes, and can be used to force enemy champions away from certain areas.

 I might advise choosing Bushwhack if you are more than comfortable playing Nidalee, and you have a jungler on your team.
-Just make sure you pick up Primal Surge / Swipe at level 2.
+Just make sure you pick up

 The main reason why I wouldn't choose Bushwhack first is because it can hurt your ability to safely last hit minions, and you lose out on precious gold.